History of the Puritans under King Charles I: Oliver Cromwell and the Independent ascendancy in the New Model Army

-So, to summarize the situation as we move into 1647: On the one hand, you have the leaders of the Long Parliament and the Scottish favoring peace with Charles and a restoration of Charles to power as a constitutional monarch, while Oliver Cromwell, the Independent leader of the New Model Army, wants to get rid of Charles.
-On the other hand, you have the Scottish and the Presbyterian party at the Westminster Assembly pushing for a pure form of Presbyterian polity for the Church of England, while the Long Parliament has enacted a form of presbyterianism which contains Erastian elements which the Westminster Presbyterian party and the Scottish find deeply distasteful.
+Entering 1647, the leaders of the Long Parliament and the Scottish favored peace with Charles and a restoration of Charles to power as a constitutional monarch, while Oliver Cromwell, the Independent leader of the New Model Army, wanted to rid the country of Charles.
+The Scottish and the Presbyterian party at the Westminster Assembly were pushing for a pure form of Presbyterian polity for the Church of England, while the Long Parliament had enacted a form of presbyterianism which contained Erastian elements which the Westminster Presbyterian party and the Scottish found deeply distasteful.
 Under these circumstances, the Scottish, and the Presbyterian party at the Westminster Assembly (a party which had been dominated by the Scottish Commissioners) decided to approach the king in order to seek his support against the Independents and the Erastians.